Install the Mission Control server runtime using the embedded Kubernetes cluster

 Mission Control must be installed on a dedicated virtual machine (VM) or a bare-metal server that can be cloud-based or on-premises. |

-- Primary nodes
+- Management nodes

 -

-The top level of a regional installation contains Primary nodes that assign workloads to Secondary nodes, maintain the declarative desired state of the installations, and perform health checks of running services.
+nodes, maintain the declarative desired state of the installations, and perform health checks of running services. - Platform nodes

 -

-Run the various workloads of Mission Control.
-These nodes are further defined by their workload, with each node having its own resource requirements.
-You can opt to run all of the same hardware for each of the installed Secondary nodes or label each instance with its respective workload type.
+nodes or label each instance with its respective workload type.
 The following diagram highlights where each component exists within the cluster.

 Choose one of the following two modes to install the core runtime for Mission Control: